kcartlidge/PermissionServer/README.md

 ### Registering Permission Server into your application's dependency container

-The below code configures and registers Permission Server and it's dependencies so you can then inject it into your controllers or services as required (it's an extention method on `IServiceCollection`).
+The below code configures and registers Permission Server and it's dependencies so you can then inject it into your controllers or services as required.
+This uses an extention method on `IServiceCollection`.
 In the background it also sets up its token store and emailing system.

 `Program.cs`